Equine Electrolytes & Non-Sweating

 The Equine Wellness & Performance Formula + Complete Joint

 Our most potent joint support formula combines a whole-horse wellness formula with comprehensive joint support.
-Popular with performance horses and senior horses, Platinum Performance® CJ is the only supplement of its kind.
-Developed in veterinary practice, it provides extensive joint support with ASU, hyaluronic acid, cetylmyristoleate, MSM and glucosamine for joint health.
-It includes Platinum Performance® Equine to support every part of the horse from digestion, skin & coat, hooves, and more.
+Popular with performance horses and senior horses, Platinum Performance® CJ was developed in veterinary practice and is the only supplement of its kind to provide extensive joint support with all of the benefits of Platinum Performance® Equine to support every part of the horse from digestion, skin & coat, hooves, and more.

 Recommended daily dosage for a 1,000 lb horse is 2 scoops, which is 2 servings.